.

 If your research conclusively shows that the food is not novel there is nothing more you need to do.

-If your research is inconclusive, and you have concerns that the food may be novel, you will need to go through a consultation process (referred to as an Article 4 request), which will determine whether the food is novel.
+If your research is inconclusive, and you have concerns that the food may be novel, you must go through a consultation process (referred to as an Article 4 request), which will determine whether the food is novel.
 You can make an Article 4 request through the regulated products application service.

 If either your research or the consultation process determines that the food is novel, you must apply for authorisation and will need to gather and submit enough evidence to prove that the food meets the three criteria in 'What is the significance of being a novel food?' above.